[Fukushima] Travel back in time to the Edo period at Ouchi-juku!

 In Ouchi-juku, you can only get it at Tanuma Shoten, so if you want it, please go there!

-unique to an inn where the procession of feudal lords would stay overnight, such as the boarding room (an entrance reserved for lords) and the upper room In addition, firewood is burned in the hearth inside to preserve the thatched roof all year round.
+The Shimogomachi Townscape Exhibition Hall recreates the facilities unique to an inn where the procession of feudal lords would stay overnight, such as the boarding (entrance for the exclusive use of lords) and the upper bunk room.
+In addition, firewood is burned in the hearth inside to preserve the thatched roof all year round.

 Why not think about what life was like back then while watching the firewood burning in the hearth, which is difficult to see today?